import gurobipy as gp

 elif self._model.getStatus() == 'unbounded':

-status = OptStatus.UNBOUNDED
+= OptStatus.UNBOUNDED

-hasRay = self._model.hasPrimalRay()
+status = self._model.hasPrimalRay()

-print(f'primal ray exists!')
+hasRay print(f'primal ray exists!')

-ray = self._model.getPrimalRay()
+= self._model.getPrimalRay()

-self._ray_u = {
+ray self._ray_u = {

-for i in range(self._num_vars)
+i: ray[i]for i in range(self._num_vars)

-print(f'dual subproblem is unbounded')
+}print(f'dual subproblem is unbounded')

 else: